 - the Capital Investment Code (KAGB), which regulates the issuance and marketing of collective investment funds, covering both undertakings for collective investment in transferable securities (UCITS) and non-UCITS (also known as alternative investment funds);

-- the Securities Acquisition and Takeover Act (WpÜG) regulating the takeover and mandatory bids for the acquisition of shares in public companies;13 and
+- the Securities Acquisition and Takeover Act (WpÜG), which regulates the takeover and mandatory bids for the acquisition of shares in public companies;13 and

 - the Securities Prospectus Act (WpPG), which applies to the drawing up, approval and publication of prospectuses for securities to be offered to the public or admitted to trading in a regulated market.

-In December 2020, the German government presented a draft of an act on the introduction of electronic securities with the aim of modernising German securities law.
-A key aspect is the introduction of a new Electronic Securities Act (eWpG), pursuant to which a paper certificate shall no longer form the basis for evidence and transfer of securities.
-Instead, the electronic issuance of bonds – be it via blockchain or via other electronic formats – shall be made possible.
+On 10 June 2021, the Electronic Securities Act came into force.
+This act introduces electronic securities and aims to modernise German securities law.
+Pursuant to the act, the electronic issuance of bonds (be it via blockchain or other electronic formats) instead of a paper certificate is possible.
 To this end, an electronic security can be issued by the issuer effecting an entry in an electronic securities register.
-BaFin shall be responsible for supervising the issuance of such electronic securities, as well as the maintenance of the respective decentralised registers.
+BaFin is responsible for supervising the issuance of such electronic securities, as well as the maintenance of the respective decentralised registers.

 ii Common securities claims